 Then I found these anti-skid pads on Amazon for just a few dollars.
 The ones I found are from Shepherds Hardware.

-I was a little skeptical when I found them.
+I was a little skeptical when I found them as they’re just thin little rubber pads with a lot of texture.
 I didn’t see how they would be any different than the rug tape we had used before.

-First of all, I had to trim them to fit the bottom of our couch legs.
+First of all, I had to trim the non-slip pad to fit the bottom of our couch legs.
 (They do come in different sizes, I just didn’t think ahead to get the right size.)
 I used an old pair of craft scissors with no problem.

-One side has self adhesive on it and stuck right to the bottom of the couch leg.
+One side has self-adhesive on it and it stuck right to the bottom of the couch leg.
 The black side you see above is what touches the floor.
 You don’t even notice them at all when they’re on.
 But I took a photo of the couch anyway.
+This was the most aesthetic solution for us.
 (Notice this is BEFORE I painted our side table.)

 And, WOW, do these things work!
+They’ve got a good grip.
 Now we can plop down on the couch without it moving a bit!
+These were definitely the best solutions for our situation.

 3 More Ways to Keep Furniture From Sliding on Smooth Floors